endpoints4s/endpoints4s/documentation/manual/src/main/paradox/guides/custom-authentication.md

 ### Authentication server interpreter

-The server interpreter fixes the `AuthenticationToken` type member to `UserInfo` and implements the `authenticationToken` and `wheneverValid` methods:
+The server interpreter fixes the `AuthenticationToken` type member to `UserInfo` and implements the `authenticationTokenCodec` method:

 @@snip [Authentication.scala](/documentation/examples/authentication/src/main/scala/authentication/Authentication.scala) { #server-interpreter }

-The `ServerAuthentication` trait extends the `Authentication` algebra as well as a server `Endpoints` interpreter based on Play framework.
+The `ServerAuthentication` trait extends the `Authentication` algebra as well as a server `Endpoints` interpreter based on http4s.

-The `authenticationToken` operation is straightforwardly implemented by building an `Ok` response and adding it a JWT session containing a `user` property with the contents of our `UserInfo`.
-The management of the JWT session is delegated to the [pauldijou/jwt-scala](https://github.com/pauldijou/jwt-scala) library, which attaches the issued JWT to the `Authorization` header of the response.

-The `wheneverValid` operation checks whether the response value is defined or not.
-In case it is empty, it returns a `BadRequest` response, otherwise it calls the underlying response.
+The `authenticationTokenCodec` operation is implemented with the help of the library [pauldijou/jwt-scala](https://github.com/pauldijou/jwt-scala).
+It serializes the user info into JSON (via `UserInfo.codec`), and then creates a signed JWT from it with a private key.

 With this interpreter, the implementation of the login endpoint looks like the following: